-We use three independent data sets.
+We look at three independent data sets.
 Our primary analysis uses administrative data to study all new firms in the United States from 2005-2010 ("administrative data").
-Our second analysis studies the U.S. Census Bureau's 2012 Survey of Business Owners to examine a representative sample of U.S. businesses and their founders ("representative sample").
-Our third analysis studies the Fortune 500 to consider the country's largest firms and their founders ("Fortune 500").
+Our second analysis studies the U.S. Census Bureau's 2012 Survey of Business Owners (SBO) to examine a representative sample of all U.S. businesses and their founders ("representative sample").
+Our third analysis, drawing on public sources, studies the Fortune 500 to consider the country's largest firms and their founders ("Fortune 500").
 We describe these data sets here, with additional detail in the appendix.